CivicActions/guidebook/employee-benefits/README.md

 CivicActions also reserves the right to require documentation verifying an employee's need to use time off, if there are indications of a pattern of abuse, such as repeated use of unscheduled time off on or adjacent to weekends, holidays, or pay day, regardless whether the employee has used time off for more than three consecutive days.

-## Time Off and Other Approved Leave
+## Time Off and other approved leave

 Time off pursuant to this policy is not intended for long-term leave or as a long-term care solution.
 As such, exempt employees on leaves of absences for more than thirty days, including otherwise unpaid leaves of absences, will not be eligible for paid time off beyond the first thirty days.
 CivicActions will require non-exempt employees to exhaust accrued, unused PTO concurrently with extended leaves of absences, including under the Family and Medical Leave Act or comparable state laws, if applicable.